|Stem and Bulb Nematode||Classification||Hosts|

 Bulb race: most bulbs, daffodil, narcissus, and tulip.

-Other hosts of D. dipsaci include onion, garlic, carrots, peas, potatoes, strawberry, sugarbeets; apples and peaches in nurseries; weeds.
+Other hosts of D. dipsaci include onion, garlic, carrots, peas, potatoes, strawberry, sugarbeets; and various weed species.

 For an extensive list of host plant species and their susceptibility, copy the name